kagsteiner/RPGMaker_AICharacter/README.md

 ## Purpose
 NPCs for the RPGs you define wiht RPGMaker are clumsy to write and hard to write in a way that feels like an actual "non player character" (this holds true for most RPGs, actually).

-This plugin allows you to connect an LLM from Mistral, from OpenAI or from a local LMStudio LLM to an RPGMaker event, turning it into a character you can talk to, and to have much more lively interactions with.
+This plugin allows you to connect an LLM from Mistral, from Deepseek, from Anthropic, from OpenAI or from a local LMStudio LLM to an RPGMaker event, turning it into a character you can talk to, and to have much more lively interactions with.
 It's a bit experimental.
 It works, is fairly bug-free, but I have no clue if it is realiable enough for a real productiv RPG.

 Try it out and decide for yourself.

+## Cost Warning
+Please note that if you ship a game with my plugin, *remove the API key from the plugin settings and tell the user they need to get their own*, or they will play at your LLM costs.

 ## Features
 Use the plugin in an RPGMaker MZ event to